 We will consider applications from students enrolled in other PhD programs who are resident in the Boston area during the fellowship period.

-NBER strongly encourages applications from women, minorities, people with disabilities, and veterans.
+NBER strongly encourages applications from women, members of groups who are under-represented in the economics profession, individuals with disabilities, and veterans.
 Please refer to https://diversity.nih.gov/ for more information about NIH recruitment goals.

 Application Materials Required: